hudbmhelmi/Brainscape-To-Anki/README.md

 # Brainscape-To-Anki
 Anki Addon that converts Brainscape Flashcards to Anki Flashcards

+This is a fork of [Pinkk-Flag's Brainscape-To-Anki](https://github.com/Pinkk-Flag/Brainscape-To-Anki) with enhanced features for handling lazy-loaded content.

 # How to install

 1. Paste this code into the addon area: